Technical Meeting: Non-Destructive Testing of Munitions

 - What techniques could be developed to provide different and useful information?
 A discussion of the information could be drawn across scale, for example, material, component, and system.
 Output could be coordinated investigations of different techniques.

-- What capabilities does artificial intelligence / machine learning offer for the detection of defects?
+- What capabilities does artificial intelligence / machine learning offer for the causes, detection, characterization, and acceptance of defects?

 Standardisation of Acceptance Criteria